docupike/docs/docs/user/finder/search-filters-and-reports.md

 ---
 title: Search filters and reports
-description: Search filters and reports in the i-doit Finder
+description: Search filters and reports in the docupike Finder
 lang: en
 ---